ICanBoogie/docs/installation.md

 ## Installing ICanBoogie

 ICanBoogie uses [Composer][] to manage its dependencies, before proceeding any further, make sure it is available on your machine.

-Use Composer `create-project` command in your terminal to install the _Hello World!_ starter
+Use its `create-project` command to install the _Hello World!_ starter
 project:

 ```bash